 At this stage our method is focused on the end-point results and was not tested for real time applications such as the time course of dynamic events occurring on the tissue surface.
 Thus, this broader application remains under consideration; however, issues such as tissue autofluorescence, optimization of an appropriate fluorescence microscope protocol as well as adaptations of the chamber need to be addressed.
 Further on, the method in its current state may be adapted to real-time monitoring of bacterial binding to EC layers on microscope slides by upright fluorescence microscope.
 Currently, we are able to visualize bacteria and other blood components/cells bound to tissues by confocal microscopy without a need for post experimental tissue processing, which is predisposing for the real-time visualization under flow by inverted fluorescence microscopes.

 In this study, the quantification of bacterial adhesion was provided by CFU counting while fluorescence microscopy was a supportive, non-quantitative tool.
 Due to resolution issues resulting from the lack of an adequate microscope lens, fluorescence imaging turned out to be less reproducible in our hands than serial dilutions.
 Nevertheless, it is possible to use fluorescence scanning for quantification when suitable objective lens could illuminate the entire graft size of 8 mm in diameter for reliable foci quantification.
-Using an image processing program (such as ImageJ), absolute fluorescence units might be quantified for investigated tissue specimens and the bacterial adhesion might be expressed for example as a relative signal to the internal control (grafts perfused with non-labelled bacteria).
+Using an image processing program (such as ImageJ), absolute fluorescence units might be quantified for investigated tissue specimens and the bacterial adhesion might be expressed for example as a relative signal to the internal control (grafts perfused with non-labeled bacteria).

 The major limitation of this experimental setting are the issues associated with in vitro studies in general.
 Results reached by using this in vitro flow chamber model could be transferred to an animal model for in vivo confirmation.